ryandash/jellyfin-plugin-myanimelist/README.md

 1. Navigate to Settings > Admin Dashboard > Plugins > Repositories
 2. Add a new repository with a `Repository URL` of `https://raw.githubusercontent.com/ryandash/jellyfin-plugin-myanimelist/main/manifest.json`.
 The name can be anything you like.
 3. Save, and navigate to Catalogue.
-4. myanimelist should be present.
+4. Myanimelist should be present.
 Click on it and install the latest version.
 5. Navigate to Plugins in Jellyfin (Settings > Admin Dashboard > Plugins) to verify installation.

 ### Manual